mjameer/PAM-Java-Integration/README.md

 #### PAMWebClientConfig:

 This class is responsible for setting up WebClient with SSL to communicate securely with CyberArk Vault.
-We load the SSL certificate from the keystore and configure RestTemplate accordingly.
+We load the SSL certificate from the keystore and configure WebClient accordingly.

 #### ConnectPAMWebClient: